-- Temporary Exclusion: Temporary Exclusion is when the pupil is sent home within a disciplinary context: - pending the Headmaster's decision following a disciplinary meeting; - during the period before the Headmaster's decision takes effect;
+Temporary Exclusion is when the pupil is sent home within a disciplinary context:

-- pending the outcome of an investigation or a Governors' Review if requested by the parent; - while an investigation is suspended eg. where external agencies such as the police or social services are involved and have advised that this is necessary.
+- pending the Headmaster's decision following a disciplinary meeting; - during the period before the Headmaster's decision takes effect; - pending the outcome of an investigation or a Governors' Review if requested by the parent; - while an investigation is suspended eg. where external agencies such as the police or social services are involved and have advised that this is necessary.
 This will be subject to periodic review. - a period of reflection as a stand-alone disciplinary sanction for specified, serious misbehaviour.
-A suspension of the pupil from the School for a period determined by the Headmaster. - as a warning that any recurrence of serious misbehaviour, particularly any repetition of the original offence, might well result in permanent exclusion. - Working Days: mean Monday to Friday, when the School is open during term time.
-The dates of terms are published on the School's website.
+A suspension of the pupil from the School for a period determined by the Headmaster. - as a warning that any recurrence of serious misbehaviour, particularly any repetition of the original offence, might well result in permanent exclusion.